d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-watson.md

 Nonetheless,
 we can easily integrate learnable parameters into attention pooling.

-As an example, slightly different from :eqref:`eq_nadaraya-waston-gaussian`, in the following the distance between the query $x$ and the key $x_i$ is multiplied a learnable parameter $w$:
+As an example, slightly different from :eqref:`eq_nadaraya-watson-gaussian`, in the following the distance between the query $x$ and the key $x_i$ is multiplied a learnable parameter $w$:

 $$\begin{aligned}f(x) &= \sum_{i=1}^n \alpha(x, x_i) y_i \\&= \sum_{i=1}^n \frac{\exp\left(-\frac{1}{2}((x - x_i)w)^2\right)}{\sum_{j=1}^n \exp\left(-\frac{1}{2}((x - x_i)w)^2\right)} y_i \\&= \sum_{i=1}^n \mathrm{softmax}\left(-\frac{1}{2}((x - x_i)w)^2\right) y_i.\end{aligned}$$
-:eqlabel:`eq_nadaraya-waston-gaussian-para`
+:eqlabel:`eq_nadaraya-watson-gaussian-para`

 In the rest of the section,
-we will train this model by learning the parameter of the attention pooling in :eqref:`eq_nadaraya-waston-gaussian-para`.
+we will train this model by learning the parameter of the attention pooling in :eqref:`eq_nadaraya-watson-gaussian-para`.

 ### Batch Matrix Multiplication